wonyk/building-a-RISC-V-CPU/README.md

 I have completed creating a CPU Core using the open source ISA [RISC-V](https://riscv.org/).
 It contains the basic functionalities which include arthimetic operations, control flow and memory management.

+To view the functionalities breakdown for each chapter, please refer to the respective directories.

 ## Acknowledgments

 I am thankful for the Linux Foundation for creating and putting this course out for free.
 I have truly learnt a lot.
 I am also thankful of the various educational institutions who have posted their RISC-V slides online.

+I am also grateful for [Makerchip](https://app.makerchip.com/), RedWood EDA LLC for the wonderful and beginner friendly IDE to learn TL-Verilog.

 ## Screenshots